marhan175452/Digital_Dashboard_Qlik/README.md

+# *This project is a demonstration built using anonymized and obfuscated screenshots based on work I did professionally.
+All data, visuals, and text shown are non-confidential and intended for illustrative purposes only.
+Branding and internal identifiers have been removed or masked.*

 # 🧠 Self Serve Digital Dashboard
 This repository contains the complete **load script**, logic, and coding structure used to develop the **Self Serve Digital Dashboard (SSDD)** for M&S Bank.
 The dashboard is built in Qlik Sense and designed to provide data-driven visibility across customer digital behavior, product holding, and contact preferences.